NNoorFatima/SnapVault/API_ARCHITECTURE_DOCUMENTATION.md

-# API Architecture Documentation
+# SnapVault API Architecture Documentation

 ## Overview

-This document provides comprehensive documentation for the new API architecture implemented in the SnapVault project.
-The architecture follows SOLID principles and professional practices to ensure maintainable, scalable, and robust API communication.
+This document explains the SnapVault API architecture, which is built on SOLID principles for maintainability and extensibility.
+The system uses a FastAPI backend and a React Native frontend, with a modular API client and service layer.

 ## Table of Contents